Permanent Radioactive Seed Implants

 The implants remain in place permanently, and become biologically inert (inactive) after about 10 months.
 This technique allows a high dose of radiation to be delivered to the prostate with limited damage to surrounding tissues.

-Compared to external radiation, which requires 7 to 7 ½ weeks of daily treatments, convenience is a major advantage of this treatment option.
+Compared to external radiation, which requires 7 to 7 ½ weeks of daily treatments, convenience is a major advantage of this treatment option because it is a single outpatient procedure.

 Who is eligible for this procedure?